Axonix Tools

 DevOpsBackendAutomation

 Confused by asterisks?
-Learn how to schedule tasks effectively with cron syntax without accidentally nuking your database.
+Learn cron syntax, high-performing practices, and how to schedule tasks effectively without accidentally running a cleanup script sixty times instead of once.

 I wrote * 5 * * *.

-That one missing zero meant the script ran every single minute from 5:00 to 5:59 AM—60 times instead of once.
+That one character meant the script ran every single minute from 5:00 to 5:59 AM.
+Sixty times instead of once.
 The script locked the database.
 Users couldn't log in.
-I got paged at 5:30 AM.
+I got paged at 5:30 in the morning.

-All because of one character in a 70-year-old scheduling syntax.
+All because of one character in a scheduling syntax that was designed in 1975.

-The cron utility was written in 1975.
-It's been running scheduled tasks on Unix systems for nearly 50 years.
+The cron utility has been running scheduled tasks on Unix systems for nearly fifty years.
 That's both impressive and terrifying.

 The syntax made sense in an era of limited computing resources and teletypes.
-Five fields, space-separated, representing minute, hour, day of month, month, day of week.
-No labels, no hints, no error messages.
+Five fields, space-separated, representing minute, hour, day of month, month, and day of week.
+No labels.
+No hints.
+No error messages.

 ┌───────────── minute (0-59)